What Can Landlords Claim as Business Expenses?

 Cost of providing services

-Deduct the cost of providing services as a business cost, for example, cleaning, gardening, or window cleaning.
+Deduct the cost of providing services as a business, for example, cleaning, gardening, or window cleaning.

 Fees for loan finance